GTBitsOfGood/angels-among-us/README.md

 The Dockerized application will have live-reloading of changes made on the host machine.

-Note: On linux-based operating systems, if you come across an entrypoint permission error (i.e. `process: exec: "./entrypoint.sh": permission denied: unknown`), run `chmod +x ./entrypoint.sh` to make the shell file an executable.
+Note: On linux-based operating systems, if you come across an entrypoint permission error (i.e. `process: exec: "./scripts/env-init.sh": permission denied: unknown` or `process: exec: "./scripts/rs-init.sh": permission denied: unknown`), run `chmod +x ./scripts/rs-init.sh` or `chmod +x ./web/scripts/env-init.sh` to make the shell files executables.

-Windows Users: If you come across this error `exec ./entrypoint.sh: no such file or directory` when running the docker compose command, please follow this [Stackoverflow thread](https://stackoverflow.com/questions/40452508/docker-error-on-an-entrypoint-script-no-such-file-or-directory) to fix it.
+Windows Users: If you come across this error `exec ./scripts/rs-init.sh: no such file or directory` or `exec ./scripts/env-init.sh: no such file or directory` when running the docker-compose command, please follow this [Stackoverflow thread](https://stackoverflow.com/questions/40452508/docker-error-on-an-entrypoint-script-no-such-file-or-directory) to fix it.

 ### Manual setup